ethereum/esp-website/src/pages/rollup-grants/en.md

 - Work in progress.
 - Fleshed out project.

 Grants are decided on a case-by-case basis and you may enter more than one proposal!
-So long as each proposal is unique and meets the requirements (add link to paragraph).
+So long as each proposal is unique and meets the requirements.

 <RollupGrantsForm />